 So far, no literature on performance evaluation on IMT-2000 or sometimes it is known as third generation mobile communication system employing multiple differential detection algorithm has been studied.
-Currently, the IMT-2000 has adopted QPSK modulation scheme to be used in time division duplex (TDD) mode.
-However, with QPSK, when the phase changes from $0^0$ to $180^0$ , the signal amplitude must pass through zero, so there is an amplitude component in the transmitted signal [9].
+Currently, the IMT-2000 has adopted QPSK modulation scheme to be used in time division duplex (TDD) mode for Wideband Code Division Multiple Access (W CDMA) system.
+However, with QPSK, when the phase changes from $0^{\circ}$ to $180^{\circ}$ , the signal amplitude must pass through zero, so there is an amplitude component in the transmitted signal [9].
 The amplitude is constant at the sampling intervals but varies during the phase transitions.
-Therefore, in this paper, a more reliable QPSK modulation scheme with differential encoding known as $\pi/4$ -DQPSK) is (also proposed.
-Furthermore, an effective way to recover the original information is of an even greater importance.
+Therefore, in this report, a more reliable QPSK modulation scheme with differential encoding (also known as $\pi/4$ -DQPSK) is As mentioned earlier, two major proposed.

+disturbances introduced in the land-mobile link are the presence of fading and thermal-electric noise.
+As a result, an effective way to recover the original information is of an even greater importance.
 A promising solution to reproducing the sent information is through the usage of a multiple differential decoder.